neilwalkinshaw/neilwalkinshaw.github.io/index.md

 ### Causal Software Engineering

-My research explores techniques to support testing in traditionally difficult domains, such as complex input spaces,
-            cyber-physical systems, and systems with long execution times.
-Much of my recent research has focused on the application of
-            Causal Inference to test causal relationships between inputs and outputs in scientific software models (funded by the EPSRC CITCOM project).
-            I have written up more details on this work in the [CITCOM project page](citcom.md).
+Much of my recent research has focused on the application of Causal Inference to test causal input - output relationships in software and cyberphysical systems.
+Our work has focussed on a variety of systems that are traditionally hard to test, including scientific software models, automated driving systems, and cyberphysical systems such as artificial pancreas systems.
+This work has been funded through the EPSRC CITCOM project.
+More details on this work can be found [here](citcom.md).

 ### State Machine Inference and Analysis